Common Issues in Los Angeles Child Custody Casesfz1208

 - The children are having a difficult time accepting the divorce

-- Child’s preference and choice
+- Child’s preference and choice on custody arrangement.

 If you are having difficulty determining how to establish what is best for your child, one course of action could be to attempt mediation.
 At the law firm of Furman & Zavatasky, our Los Angeles child custody attorneys can help you make this decision.